beefsack/vagrant-meteor/README.md

 Usage
 -----

-Use your command line to change to the directory where you cloned or extracted this repo earlier, ie. `cd ~/vagrant-meteor`.
+Use your command line to change to the directory where you cloned this repo earlier, ie. `cd ~/vagrant-meteor`.

 Start Vagrant to create and run the VM using `vagrant up`.
 This will download Ubuntu and configure the VM automatically, and can take a few minutes.